sergio11/traffic_sentinel_architecture/README.md

 Thank you to the contributors of this project for providing valuable insights.

-## 🤝 Contributing

-We welcome contributions from the community.
-Feel free to open issues, suggest enhancements, or submit pull requests to help enhance Traffic Sentinel.

 ## 📝 License

 This project is licensed under the [MIT License](LICENSE).